Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB272', 'Microsoft Dynamics Solutions - Which One Do You Have?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB272.aspx">KB272</a> Microsoft Dynamics Solutions - Which One Do You Have?

-As described in a recent article, Microsoft Dynamics has been going through major changes in the past year, there are now many different products that all bear the 'Microsoft Dynamics' brand, including older legacy tools such as Dynamics AX, NAV, GP, SL and CRM and the new Dynamics 365 platform which has different modules (Sales, Operations, etc.).
-This article helps you know which tool you have when you need help from our Rapise support team.
+As described in a recent article, Microsoft Dynamics has been going through major changes in the past year, there are now many different products that all bear the 'Microsoft Dynamics' brand, including older legacy tools such as Dynamics AX, NAV, GP, SL and CRM and the new Dynamics 365 platform which has different modules (Sales, Operations, etc.).В  This article helps you know which tool you have when you need help from our Rapise support team.

 ### <a onclick="return RegisterKbClick('KB271', 'Headless Chrome Testing')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB271.aspx">KB271</a> Headless Chrome Testing

-Headless Chrome on Windows  is introduced in version 60 .
+Headless Chrome on WindowsВ  is introduced in version 60 .
 Learn how to configure Rapise to run cross-browser tests using non-GUI mode of Chrome.
 It works same way as with PhantomJS.

 ### <a onclick="return RegisterKbClick('KB270', 'Using Object ID as RVL ParamValue')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB270.aspx">KB270</a> Using Object ID as RVL ParamValue